Academy Sports and Outdoors (NASDAQ:ASO) Releases FY 2022 Earnings Guidance

-Academy Sports and Outdoors (NASDAQ:ASO – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $6.700-$7.250 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.140.
+Academy Sports and Outdoors (NASDAQ:ASO – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $6.700-$7.250 for the period, compared to the Thomson Reuters consensus estimate of $6.140.
 The company issued revenue guidance of $6.56 billion-$6.77 billion, compared to the consensus revenue estimate of $6.69 billion.

+Academy Sports and Outdoors (NASDAQ:ASO – Get Rating) last released its quarterly earnings results on Tuesday, March 29th.
+The company reported $1.61 EPS for the quarter, topping the Zacks’ consensus estimate of $1.37 by $0.24.
+Academy Sports and Outdoors had a net margin of 9.91% and a return on equity of 51.14%.
+The business had revenue of $1.81 billion during the quarter, compared to analysts’ expectations of $1.77 billion.
+During the same quarter in the previous year, the company earned $1.09 EPS.
+The business’s quarterly revenue was up 13.2% compared to the same quarter last year.
+As a group, analysts anticipate that Academy Sports and Outdoors will post 7.02 EPS for the current fiscal year.

-Several equities analysts recently issued reports on the company.
-Wells Fargo & Company cut their target price on Academy Sports and Outdoors from $62.00 to $58.00 and set an overweight rating on the stock in a research report on Thursday, March 24th.
-Loop Capital upped their target price on Academy Sports and Outdoors from $43.00 to $50.00 in a research report on Wednesday, March 30th.
-Zacks Investment Research raised Academy Sports and Outdoors from a hold rating to a buy rating and set a $43.00 target price on the stock in a research report on Monday, April 4th.
-Finally, Stephens upped their target price on Academy Sports and Outdoors from $68.00 to $70.00 and gave the company an overweight rating in a research report on Wednesday, March 30th.
-Twelve investment analysts have rated the stock with a buy rating, According to MarketBeat, the stock has an average rating of Buy and an average target price of $54.92.
+A number of equities analysts have commented on ASO shares.
+Loop Capital boosted their price target on shares of Academy Sports and Outdoors from $43.00 to $50.00 in a research note on Wednesday, March 30th.
+Zacks Investment Research upgraded shares of Academy Sports and Outdoors from a hold rating to a buy rating and set a $43.00 price objective for the company in a report on Monday, April 4th.
+Stephens boosted their price objective on shares of Academy Sports and Outdoors from $68.00 to $70.00 and gave the stock an overweight rating in a report on Wednesday, March 30th.
+Finally, Wells Fargo & Company lowered their price objective on shares of Academy Sports and Outdoors from $62.00 to $58.00 and set an overweight rating for the company in a report on Thursday, March 24th.
+Twelve equities research analysts have rated the stock with a buy rating, According to data from MarketBeat.com, the company currently has a consensus rating of Buy and a consensus target price of $54.92.

 Academy Sports and Outdoors, Inc, through its subsidiaries, operates as a sporting goods and outdoor recreational products retailer in the United States.
 The company sells coolers and drinkware, camping accessories, camping equipment, sunglasses, backpacks, and sports bags; marine equipment and fishing rods, reels, baits, and equipment; firearms, ammunition, archery and archery equipment, camouflage apparel, waders, shooting accessories, optics, airguns, and hunting equipment; baseball, football, basketball, soccer, golf, racket sports, volleyball, fitness equipment, fitness accessories, and nutrition; and patio equipment, outdoor cooking, wheeled goods, trampolines, play sets, watersports, pet equipment, electronics, and watches.